 All federal South Atlantic Snapper-Grouper, Atlantic Coastal Migratory Pelagics (CMP), and Atlantic Dolphin Wahoo Charter/Headboat Permit Holders are required to submit weekly electronic reports beginning January 4, 2021.
 All federal Gulf of Mexico Reef Fish and/or CMP Charter/Headboat Permit holders are required to electronically report fishing effort and landings starting January 5, 2021.
-The requirement is for fishermen to report all fish caught in all areas.
+The requirement is for fishermen to report all finfish caught in all areas.
 If a permit holder has both a Gulf of Mexico and a South Atlantic/Atlantic permit (known as a dual permit holder), that permit holder must meet the requirements of both permits, even if the vessel does not fish in the Gulf of Mexico.
 Complying with Gulf Mexico requirements will also satisfy South Atlantic/Atlantic requirements for dual permit holders.
-The purpose of this new
+The purpose of this new reporting program is to provide more accurate and reliable fisheries information about catch, effort, and discards from federally permitted for-hire vessels.